On Ancestral Roads

 32

-The project consists of the reconstruction of 9.6 miles of SL 12 in Dallas, including the renovation of existing Interchanges between four major highways: State Loop 12, State Spur 482, State Highway 114 and 183.
+The Loop 12 project consisted of the reconstruction of State Loop 12, along with the renovation of existing interchanges between four major highways – State Loop 12, State Spur 482, State Highway 114 and 183.

-The project scope of work involves construction of 32 new bridges, walls and concrete pavement, widening of existing main lanes and frontage roads.
-Additional work includes grading, subgrade stabilization, drainage, water, sanitary sewer, flatwork, signals, illumination, ITS, signing, pavement markings, landscape and irrigation.
+The contract included renovation of the interchange and existing toll gantry, construction of 32 new bridges, walls and concrete pavement, widening of existing main lanes, and frontage roads.

 LBJ Express, TX